 For claimants who are mentally competent and there is no evidence in the medical records that indicate the person can’t manage their own financial affairs, they will receive their monthly income payments, including the retroactive back pay, immediately upon application approval.
 The first month and the retroactive check will come through the mail.
 Subsequent monthly checks will be automatically deposited into the claimant’s bank account if one was provided in the application.

-Many elderly clients seeking pension with aid and attendance are not competent to manage their own financial affairs, usually due to dementia or Alzheimer’s disease.
+Many Veteran Client seeking pension with aid and attendance are not competent to manage their own financial affairs, usually due to dementia or Alzheimer’s disease.
 These claimant’s will receive a letter of notification saying “there is indication in the file that you may not be competent to manage your own financial affairs” and the letter then gives the claimant the option to ask for a fair hearing to determine capacity or to waive the fair hearing.
 If the person requests the hearing, the approval process and payment will be delayed a very long time while waiting for a hearing to be scheduled and then ruled upon.
 It is generally best for the claimant to waive the request for a hearing and specifically ask the VA to process the award as soon as possible.

 The Fiduciary Process